-Less commonly, hereditary spherocytosis is inherited in an autosomal recessive manner, which means that both copies of the disease-causing gene in each cell have mutations.
-Parents of a person with an autosomal recessive condition each carry one copy of the mutated gene and are referred to as carriers.
-Carriers of an autosomal recessive condition typically do not have signs and symptoms of the condition.
-When two carriers of the same autosomal recessive condition have children, each child has a 25% (1 in 4) risk to have to condition, a 50% (1 in 2) risk to be a carrier like each parent, and a 25% risk to not have the condition and not be a carrier.
+Less commonly, hereditary spherocytosis is inherited in an autosomal recessive manner.
+This means that to be affected, a person must have a mutation in both copies of the responsible gene in each cell.
+Affected people inherit one mutated copy of the gene from each parent, who is referred to as a carrier.
+Carriers of an autosomal recessive condition typically do not have any signs or symptoms (they are unaffected).
+When 2 carriers of an autosomal recessive condition have children, each child has a:

 The offspring of an individual with an autosomal recessive (AR) form of hereditary spherocytosis will definitely be a carrier of the condition.
 A carrier of an AR condition is generally only at risk to have an affected child if his/her partner is also a carrier for the condition, having a mutation in the same disease-causing gene.
 When 2 carriers of an AR condition have children, each child has a 25% (1 in 4) risk to be affected.
 If a carrier has a child with an individual who is not a carrier, that child will not be affected.